GabrielHGobi/ces41-c-minus-compiler/README.md

 ### Dependencies

-Install `flex`.
-On Debain-based Linux distributions, you can run the following command:
+Install `flex` and `bison`.
+On Debain-based Linux distributions, you can run the following commands:
 ```
 sudo apt-get install flex
+sudo apt-get install bison
 ```

 ### Directory structure